 The daily life of a social work student can be filled with any number of combinations of studying, internships, group projects, classwork, downtime, and self-care.
 Ambree Meek, a graduate of Baylor’s Bachelor of Social Work program and current MSW student describes her daily life as a social work student as “embodying empathy, banishing bias, and learning how to proactively overcome your own obstacles and those of your new clients.”

 Making the leap and choosing to pursue a graduate degree can be challenging, and the unknown of it all can be intimidating.
 But grad school is a rewarding choice, a time set aside for in-depth study and practical learning experiences.
 So, for all of you who are wondering — what does a day in the life of a social work student really look like?
-And what do social workers do? — we invite you to read on and see as Ambree shares a glimpse into her typical day.
+Is the MSW experience different from the BSW? — we invite you to read on and see as Ambree shares a glimpse into her typical day.

 7:15 AM — If you like breakfast, you’re up.